sagemath/trac_to_gh/Issue 2328.md

 # Issue 2328: many docstrings in combinat functions are unhelpful, outdated, or wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2328

 Original creator: ddrake